This project is funded the USDA through grant USDA-NIFA: 2017-67021-25924

 - E. Basha, T. Watts-Willis, and C. Detweiler.
 Autonomous Meta-Classiﬁer for Surface Hardness Classiﬁcation from UAV Landings.
 In Proceedings of IEEE/RSJ International Conference on Intelligent Robotics and Systems (IROS), Vancouver, Canada, 2017.

-- S. Doebbeling, J. Bradley.
+- S. Doebbeling, A. Shankar, and J. Bradley.
 Toward a Cyber-Physical Quadrotor: Characterizing Trajectory Following Performanc.
 International Conference on Unmanned Air Systems (ICUAS), 2017

 - N. Najeeb and C. Detweiler.
 Extending Wireless Rechargeable Sensor Network Life without Full Knowledge.
 Sensors.
 2017; 17(7):1642.